Quickly access the programs

 This course helps participants acquire the necessary self-knowledge, communication and leadership skills to make more conscious and purposeful choices.
 It relies on the practice of “companionship”, a form of reciprocal accompaniment — different from mentorship — you will experience by being paired up with a student during three months.
 Alumni from all sectors with at least 5 years' professional experience and who share the spirit of the programme, i.e., having a sincere aspiration to progress on your ability to make meaningful choices in order to build a purposeful career, and ready to invest in it.

-Parcours Engagement
+Parcours engagement

 The Parcours Engagement (programme in French only) is the backbone of the curriculum for first-year students.
 Each academic tutor supervises a group of c.
 15 students throughout the year, providing collective and individual support, helping students to review and analyse their experiences, and to progress along the path of their reflection on their career as well as on an issue linked to organisations and management.
 Alumni (all ages, all backgrounds) with a keen interest in education, and for the themes of meaning, leadership and organisations in general, and able to talk about their own choices and support young people in their professional and intellectual development.
 Coach training or experience is a plus.